jakubczarnowski/EcommerceFrontend/README.md

 # Disclaimer
 Async Thunk used across the project.
-Rtk Query is a way to go, future ones will fix the issue
+Rtk Query is a way to go, future ones will fix the issue Code quality is significantly worse as it's an older project, so for now it's just a showcase.

 # Status
 Completed